You are here:

 Students are admitted to the program by invitation of the Scholars Council, the group of faculty and students that oversees the program.
 The guidelines governing the selection of new scholars are flexible; academic excellence, intellectual curiosity, and creativity are all taken into account.
 Students who desire to participate in the Scholars Program but are not invited may petition the Scholars Council for consideration.

-B: Top 25% of graduating class or a 3.45 GPA (on a 4.0 scale) and demonstrates a minimum SAT (Critical Reading and Math) combined score of 1250 or a minimum ACT composite score of a 26.
+- Demonstrate a minimum SAT (Critical Reading and Math) combined score of 1250 or a minimum ACT composite score of a 26

 First year scholars are strongly urged to register for SCHOL 301: Lycoming Scholars Seminar [1 cr. hr].
 Any first year scholar who does not register for the Scholars Seminar must write to the director in order to be considered a member of the Scholars Program.

 Make sure to check Scholars distribution requirements in the College Catalog when choosing a course for distribution.

 To remain in the program, students must maintain a cumulative GPA of 3.25 or higher.

 Students who drop below this average will be placed on scholars probation for one semester.
 After one semester, they will be asked to leave the program if their GPA has not returned to 3.25 or higher.

 To graduate as a scholar, a student must successfully complete five Lycoming Scholars seminars, the more rigorous distribution requirements, and the non-credit Senior Scholars Seminar, the highlight of which is the presentation of results from a required independent study project.